BestOreo/DataMining-InfoVisualization/README.md

 ### Chapter V, Difficulties and Summary
 When I did this project, I actually encountered a lot of difficulties.

-In fact, initially we do not have a good command of some web languages such asHTML, CSS, JavaScript and the understanding of the websites is relatively limited.
+In fact, initially we do not have a good command of some web languages such as HTML, CSS, JavaScript and the understanding of the websites is relatively limited.
 But fortunately these languages are not difficult to learn.
 Through the project, we finally got a better understanding of these languages.<br/>

 Later in the process of doing the questions, we actually did not have a very good solution to the problem at the beginning, and the entire team was in a rather dizzy state.
 We just started from the Internet to find a lot of visual example, to see what can be used to our data, if you can try it, but later found only more fragmented analysis, did not form a good overall idea .<br/>

 The biggest challenge is how to extract and classify valid information from over 10 million pieces of messy e-mail messages.
-At the beginning of our thinking there was a deviation, that should be grouped in accordance with the year the title information, so there are 15 groups, each group separately carried out is unintelligible.
+At the beginning of our thinking there was a incorrect deviation that emails should be grouped in accordance with the year and the title information, so there are 15 groups, which is  unintelligible.
 Second, in 2004 and 2005, for example, these two years are still the start-ups of the company.
-Therefore, it is unscientific to separate these two years.
+Therefore, it is unscientific to separate these into two years.
 The phased approach to science should be based on turning points.
 When we figure out the following figure, we take the turning point of the company's development as the dividing line to calculate the word frequency, and the statistical result is convincing.<br/>
 ![pic](https://github.com/BestOreo/Pic-for-README.md/blob/master/datamining%26%26infovisualization/26.png)

 Later, we finally came to form our own thinking, that is, what kind of analysis we should carry out with these figures, and what conclusion we can draw, so that we can think further about new points for visualization.<br/>